 Equipment

-- Medium Saute Pan - Don't confuse a saute pan with a frying pan.
+- Medium Saute Pan (Or Large Skillet) - Don't confuse a saute pan with a frying pan.
 A saute pan has high sides, like the All-Clad HA1 Hard Anodized Nonstick Sauté Pan.
 In addition, this is great for frying meat, boiling the potatoes, and reducing the sauce in the same pot, which you will do for this recipe.

 Kitchen Must Haves - Find other tools I use here.